 \subsubsection{\textbf{Sequential Recommendation}}

 As illustrated in Table~\ref{tab:sequential}, Prompt 2-3 and Prompt 2-13 are employed for the evaluation of sequential recommendation under all-item setting, i.e., using all items as candidates rather than sampling 100 or 1,000 items for ranking.
 From the table, we can see that P5-B surpasses all competitive baselines with a relatively large gap on both seen (Prompt 2-3) and unseen (Prompt 2-13) prompts.
-On \emph{Beauty} and \emph{Toys}, P5-S can get even better performances than P5-B. While on \emph{Sports}, P5-B keeps the advantage over P5-S. The results show that the P5 architecture is effective in modeling the user interaction history and conducting next item prediction with the help of beam search.
+On \emph{Toys}, P5-S can get even better performance than P5-B. While on \emph{Beauty} and \emph{Sports}, P5-B achieves the advantage over P5-S. The results show that the P5 architecture is effective in modeling the user interaction history and conducting next item prediction with the help of beam search.